Iximiel/PlumedFlagship_parallelism/Readme.md

 ## Closing information

-In the `Solution` folder there are working codes that give the correct results
+The file in the `Solution` directory give the correct results